 Losing any portion of your body in a workplace accident can be deeply troubling and might cause the following direct consequences:

 - A sense of incompleteness or disgust with your new body

 - Feelings of inadequacy which can interfere with even the closest of interpersonal relationships

 - Inability to perform the labor required by your previously chosen field

 Living with an amputation injury is always difficult, but the problems can be compounded if you are not receiving the support and care you need.
-If you or a loved one is struggling to receive fair workers’ compensation benefits following an amputation injury, our Raleigh workplace injury attorneys may be able to help.
+If you or a loved one is struggling to receive fair workers’ compensation benefits following an amputation injury, our Morehead City workplace injury attorneys may be able to help.

 A successful workers’ compensation claim can help you to obtain the medical and psychological care that you need to recover fully from your amputation injury.
 Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder at (252) 222-0227.